 Inadvertently, extending the existing policy coverage to rope in such adverse situations was quintessential.
 Given that the disease-specific coverage is limited to Covid-19, the price point shall be admittedly lower than any comprehensive health policy.
 As a note of caution, the specific cover in no way should be taken as a substitute for regular health covers.

 Hereafter, consumers have an option to choose from the three primary available options.
-There have been previous announcements of extending coverage of ordinary policy to include Covid-19 expenses and that stands valid till date.
-So, the specific coverage announced could be an added supplement along with the normal policy or it could be purchased only for Covid-19 depending on affordability options, as the case maybe.
+There have been previous announcements of extending coverage of ordinary policy to include Covid-19 expenses and that stands valid to date.
+So, the specific coverage announced could be an added supplement along with the normal policy or it could be purchased only for Covid-19 depending on affordability options, as the case may be.

-On the contrary the challenge lies on for the insurers to devise profitable pricing for the product.
-The general trend is that premiums are computed base on age bands, however, for the current data set there is not established age-wise trend as of now.
+On the contrary, the challenge lies in the insurers to devise profitable pricing for the product.
+The general trend is that premiums are computed based on age bands, however, for the current data set, there is no established age-wise trend as of now.
 The entire phenomenon is absolutely dependent on the contraction of the infection or the recovery rates.

 The consumers have to wait till a condensed policy is circulated with clear directions regarding the underwriting process, whether or not it shall cater to the vulnerable populace, and how soon will there be access to the product online.
-The relative prices of such products are further looked up to compared with the regular short term covers available.
+The relative prices of such products are further looked up compared with the regular short-term covers available.

 In a nutshell, the policy is definitely a go-to choice for someone not having a health insurance cover and is desperately looking for one to acquire the necessary protection owing to the ongoing crisis.
 In the absence of a regular policy, the short-term product can yield many benefits.